What is the Precision Medicine Initiative?

 If you decide to join All of Us, we will ask you to share different kinds of information over time.
 We will ask you basic information like your name and where you live.
 We will ask you questions about your health, family, home, and work.
 If you have an electronic health record, we may ask for access.
 We may ask you to go to a local clinic or drug store for a free appointment with us.
 At this appointment we would measure your weight, height, hips, and waist, as well as your blood pressure and heart rate.
 We might ask you to give samples, like blood or urine at the appointment.

 You will be able to choose how frequently we contact you.
 From time to time, we may send you new questionnaires or offer other ways for you to share information about your health.

 Will my health information be safe?
 How do you plan to ensure privacy?
 What about data security?

-The program is engaging teams of experts to conduct rigorous security testing, establish safeguards against unintended release of data, and set penalties for the unauthorized re-identification of participants.
-In addition, the program is developing education materials for participants about potential privacy risks and our response plans in the case of a privacy breach.
+The program has engaged teams of experts to conduct rigorous security testing, establish safeguards against unintended release of data, and set penalties for the unauthorized re-identification of participants.

-Prior to launch, we will ensure that all systems meet the requirements of the Federal Information Security Management Act (FISMA), and will test all systems for any vulnerabilities.
-After launch, we will continue to perform ongoing security tests to protect participant data.
+We have ensured that all systems meet the requirements of the Federal Information Security Management Act (FISMA), and tested all systems for any vulnerabilities.
+We continue to perform ongoing security tests to protect participant data.